u88803494/flourish/docs/sprints/release-1-core-features/README.md

-# Phase 1: Core Features
+# Release 1: Core Features

-This phase focuses on developing the core functionalities of the Flourish platform, including user authentication, transaction management, and basic data visualization.
+This release focuses on developing the core functionalities of the Flourish platform, including user authentication, transaction management, and basic data visualization.

 ## Sprints